Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-11.md

 npm test
 ```

-Write down which tests break immediately, before you change anything.
+Write down which tests will break immediately, before you change anything.
 This is your baseline.

 **Step 3 — Predict what breaks after you implement (10 min)**